Calculate the required tube length for key clamps

 Calculating the right tube length

-1. How far does the tube extend into the clamp?
+1. How far does the tube insert into the tubeclamp?

-The extent to which the tube extends into the tube clamp varies depending on the type and diameter of the tube.
+The extent to which the tube inserts into the tubeclamp varies depending on the type and diameter.
 There is therefore no clear answer to this question.

-In general, tubes in the key clamp should touch each other or should be mounted so that the ends meet.
-Below you can see some key clamps that have been cut open.
-It can be seen that the inside is completely open, allowing the tubes to fully touch each other.
+Helpful guideline: Generally, tubes in the key clamp meet each other or should be mounted so that their ends meet.
+In the below open-cut key clamps, you can see that they are completely open inside.
+Therefore, the tubes can fit tightly against each other.

 Inside of a key clamp inside of a elbow connection cutted key clamp

-2. How do I calculate the tube lengths in a frame or construction?
+2. How do I calculate the tube lengths in a frame or railing?

-To calculate with tubes, you often already know an internal or external dimension.
-The outside dimension is the total width of your frame or construction.
-The inside size is the distance between the tubes.
+When working with tubes, you often already know a desired inner or outer dimension.
+The outer dimension is the total width of your frame or structure.
+The inner dimension is the distance between the tubes.

-Do you want from an outside size to an inside size or vice versa?
+Do you need to convert an outer dimension to an inner dimension or vice versa?
 You can easily calculate this.
-See how you can calculate the different sizes using the image below.
+See below for an illustration of how to calculate the different dimensions.

-Take the desired internal dimension (B) and add 2x the used tube diameter*.
+Take the internal dimension (B) and add 2 times the tube diameter*.

 A = B + (2 x Ø)

-Take the desired outside dimension (A) and subtract 2x the used tube diameter*.
+Take the outer dimension (A) and subtract 2 times the tube diameter*.

 Calculate tube length (D):

-Take the desired height (C) and subtract 1x the used tube diameter*.
+Take the total height (C) and subtract 1 times the used tube diameter*.

 D = C - Ø

-Example: Calculate the right tube length for a bar.
+Example: Calculate the right tube length for a table.

 3. How do I calculate the length of a tube between two walls or between floor and ceiling?

-Measure the distance between the two walls or between the floor and ceiling. (distance A)
+1) Measure the distance between the walls or between the floor and ceiling (distance A).

 21,3 mm 0,5 cm